summertree128/react-exercise/03-todo-app-crud/README.md

-# todo-app-example
+# todo-app-crud

-This is a todo app sample based on an example in [React offical doc](https://reactjs.org/#:~:text=Seconds%3A%207-,An%20Application,-Using%20props%20and).
+Todo app with create/edit/delete features.
+Based on an example in [React offical doc](https://reactjs.org/#:~:text=Seconds%3A%207-,An%20Application,-Using%20props%20and) but the edit/delete features are added.

 ## How to run